-It has been agreed with the Head of Countywide and Looked After Children Services that activities to mitigate the pressure will include:
+An initial meeting has been held with the Head of Countywide and Looked After Children Services to discuss the LAC Transport pressure and it has been agreed that activities to mitigate the pressure will include:

-- Case-by-case reviews of the most expensive cohorts of Looked After Children transport to identify savings reductions, particularly targeting high-cost single occupancy taxi journeys and encouraging more children to walk shorter journeys. - Route reviews to identify opportunities for shared vehicles, routes and providers, including across different client groups e.g. mainstream, SEND, or Adult transport, reducing any duplication and opportunities for better use of volunteer drivers. - Further activity to ensure the Council's policies around transport provision are implemented fully across the board, with joined-up decisions across social care and transport.
+- Case-by-case reviews of the most expensive cohorts of Looked After Children transport to identify savings reductions, particularly targeting reductions in high-cost single occupancy taxi journeys and encouraging more children to walk shorter journeys. - Route reviews to identify opportunities for shared vehicles, routes and providers, including across different client groups e.g. mainstream, SEND, or Adult transport, reducing any duplication and opportunities for better use of volunteer drivers. - Further activity to ensure the Council's policies around transport provision are implemented fully across the board, with joined-up decisions across social care and transport.